-By: Robert Bowes and Andrew Wolf
+By: Andrew Wolf

 The United States Court of Appeals for the Sixth Circuit found recently that a plaintiff could not establish a prima facie case of gender discrimination under Title VII of the Civil Rights Act (“Title VII) because she was unable to identify any “similarly situated” employees who received more favorable treatment.
 This case is a good reminder that the Sixth Circuit requires plaintiffs to meet a more stringent standard than some other courts to establish a prima facie case.

 In Simpson v.
 Vanderbilt University, a professor of anatomic pathology sued for gender discrimination after the University terminated her employment.
 The University terminated the plaintiff-professor’s employment after determining that she had started, ran, and solicited clients for her own private, side-business in violation of several University policies that prohibited conflicts of interest.
 After conducting an investigation, the University determined that the plaintiff-professor had solicited clients of a former University-run consulting service for her own side business.
 The investigation revealed that the plaintiff-professor neither sought permission to run this side business nor disclosed it on the University’s conflict of interest questionnaire.
 When the plaintiff-professor refused to cease her side-business activities, the University terminated her employment for cause.